What kind of paper is this?

 The core innovation is the Stochastic Gradient Variational Bayes (SGVB) estimator.
 The authors solve the high variance of standard gradient estimation by “reparameterizing” the random variable $\tilde{z}$.

-Instead of sampling $z$ directly from the posterior, they express it as a deterministic function of the input $x$ and an auxiliary noise variable $\epsilon$:
+They express $z$ as a deterministic function of the input $x$ and an auxiliary noise variable $\epsilon$:

 $$\tilde{z} = g_{\phi}(\epsilon, x) \quad \text{with} \quad \epsilon \sim p(\epsilon)$$